Process for Resolving Complaints

 Individuals and organizations may ask questions or request information regarding their rights and responsibilities under the NWT Human Rights Act.
 Inquiries to the Commission are confidential.
 We can be reached by phone, email, fax, or in person.
 We are here to offer information and resources to help resolve human rights issues.

 The NWT Human Rights Commission accepts complaints of discrimination and harassment based on the areas and grounds listed in the NWT Human Rights Act.
 The Commission is responsible for the early complaint process up to the point when complaints are either dismissed or referred for hearings by the Adjudication Panel.

 Dispute resolution is an important part of the human rights complaint process.
 We encourage people to work together to resolve the complaint themselves.
 Our dispute resolution process gives both parties a chance to work out issues, come to a shared understanding of what happened, and find mutually agreeable solutions.

 Filing a Complaint

 The discussions in dispute resolution are confidential and “without prejudice”.
-This means that anything said during dispute resolution cannot be used in any other legal process, including the assessment of the complaint and the hearing process.
+This means that anything said during dispute resolution cannot be used in any other legal process, including the investigation of the complaint and the hearing process.
 This lets both parties speak freely.

 If the parties come to an agreement in dispute resolution, the complaint is resolved and the file is closed.
-If the parties do not come to an agreement, the complaint is moved forward for assessment.
+If the parties do not come to an agreement, the complaint is moved forward for investigation.